jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

      Updating registry cache...

-     Use jspm endpoint config github to set this up.

      Looking up github:components/jquery
 ok   Installed jquery as github:components/jquery@^2.1.1 (2.1.1)

 ok   Install complete
 ```

 jspm has searched its registry for "jquery", and found that it is mapped to "github:components/jquery", and has gone and installed jQuery from that repository.
+Additionally, it has added jQuery to the `package.json`, which means if you were to clone the repository and run `jspm install`, jQuery will be downloaded and installed for you.

 If we take a look at `config.js`, we can see jspm has modified it: